JohnLCaron/rlauxe/docs/notes/PublicallyVerifiableRLAs147.md

 not know which ballot they’ve received.
 Fortunately, since they observe the retrieval process, they can assume that the ballot was not modified during retrieval.

 Since the auditor cannot control which data they ex- amine, auditing is hard.
 Many recent RLAs deal with this difficulty using a clever observation: it helps to have some organization system for the ballots, even if the system’s consistency cannot be trusted.
 Thus, before the audit begins, the official labels each ballot with an ID.
 These are typically printed on all ballots before voting, or they might be written in red during the official tally.
+They do not affect the election (i.e., the social choice function), but they do assist the audit.

-    When V gets a ballot xi , they also see its (possibly non- unique) ID.
+When V gets a ballot x_i , they also see its (possibly non- unique) ID.
 IDs are fixed before the audit begins; during the audit, ballots and IDs cannot be modified.
-The two features above—V ’s indirect access to ballots and the use of (possibly duplicate) IDs—warrant a new kind of IP, which we define below.
+The two features above - V ’s indirect access to ballots and the use of (possibly duplicate) IDs - warrant a new kind of IP, which we define below.

-**Intermediated holographic proof (IHP)**
+### 2.2 Intermediated holographic proof (IHP)

 An IHP comprises two randomized, polytime algorithms: the prover P and verifier V .
 The instance comprises a ballot array _x_ of size N .
 Initially, the prover P fixes an ID array _id_.
-⃗The verifier V cannot directly access x or id.
-Instead, V asks for ballot i, P chooses i′ , and V receives (x_i′, id_i′), but not i′ .
+⃗**The verifier V cannot directly access x or id.
+Instead, V asks for ballot i, P chooses i′ , and V receives (x_i′, id_i′), but not i′** .
 Additionally, P and V can exchange messages and flip coins.
     An IHP is _ϵ-computationally sound_ if for all instances (of size N) that are not in the language, for all efficient